-All activities that involve a structured gathering of more than 10 people must be registered and/or approved.
-This includes indoor or outdoor activities regardless of whether the activity is held on campus or off campus.
-Note that restrictions exist for food service, outdoor gatherings, off-campus visitors, among others.
+All off-campus activities and all on-campus activities that involve a structured gathering of more than 10 people must be registered and/or approved.
+This includes both indoor or outdoor activities.
+Note that restrictions exist for food service, outdoor gatherings, campus visitors, and others.

 Note: University, County and State guidance are complex and continuously adapting to the current situation.
 While current restrictions are frustrating, these restrictions will not be required forever.
 We will reassess in early September, once we’ve demonstrated that, as a community, we are able to successfully navigate health and safety protocols.

 May I bring visitors to campus, such as guest speakers and judges for competitions?

 We encourage you to consider virtual guest speakers and judges.
 You may find that you have even more volunteers from across the country and around the world via virtual options.

 Only TCU employees and authorized contractors and vendors should be on campus until restrictions are lifted and officially communicated by the Chancellor.
 Any on-campus visitor must be mission-critical.
 You must complete and submit the form below to request approval.
 Visitors, if allowed, are required to follow TCU health and safety protocols.
 Submit forms to ConnectedCampus@tcu.edu.